cpske/ISP/django/authentication.md

 The [MDN Django Tutorial][mdn-auth-tutorial] is a good introduction and [Django Auth Docs][django-user-auth] have details with examples.

 ### Steps to Use Authentication in Django

 1. Enable the `auth` app, middleware, and authentication backends in `settings.py`.
 2. Run migrations if necessary (usually it is not).
 3. Add urls for login, logout, etc., in `urls.py`.
 4. Add templates for login and logout.
-You don't have to do much because Django provides forms.
+This is easy, because Django provides the forms which can render themselves.
 5. Add authentication checks in your views, such as checking that a visitor is logged in or has permission to perform an action (based on group membership).

 ## Enable and Use Authentication